AlverGant/mikrotik_erase_bbt/README.md

 mtd erase -N /dev/mtd5
 mtd erase -N /dev/mtd6
 ```
 OK, now you are able to use the standard Mikrotik procedure to return to RouterOS, just don't forget to reset routerboot BIOS to PXE boot.
-It's even possible to install a brand new RouterOS but I am not covering this here right now.
+It's even possible to install a brand new openWRT but I am not covering this here right now.
 VERY IMPORTANT, don't forget to remove the SD card during these procedures.

 Good luck!